 Similarly, cracks in the north embankment slope which have retrogressed to near the highway also suggest a landslide has developed.
 This is also supported by a documented crack in the culvert.
-This landslide might have been triggered by loss of toe support due to erosion caused by the tributary creek.
+This landslide was likely triggered by loss of toe support due to erosion caused by the tributary creek.
 Highway ditch runoff erosion (at the TRM/gabion intersections) may have also been contributing factors.

-There is currently significant settlement observed overtop of the culvert at Site 2, in the form of dips and cracks in the highway.
-The subsidence and cracking could be the result of embankment fill settlement but might also be an indication that the slide movement will eventually retrogress towards the highway or has already.
+Settlement observed overtop of the culvert at Site 2, in the form of dips and cracks in the highway could be the result of embankment fill settlement but might also be an indication that the slide movement will eventually retrogress towards the highway or has already.

 At PH077-1, the slide roughly paralleling the creek and highway is a direct result of erosion by Hines Creek and resulting soil loss along the toe of the embankment.
 The slope will tend to flatten with time due to loss of cohesion in the clay fill embankment material.
 Therefore, the slide could also gradually enlarge into the driving lanes of the highway surface, and there are already indications of this presumably starting to occur based on the existing cracks and dips in the highway.
-The smaller 15 m wide slide near the east end of this site may have been triggered by east ditch runoff erosion, and/or having a slope that is too steep for the composition material of the embankment.
+The smaller 15 m wide and larger 35 m wide slide near the east end of this site may have also been triggered by east ditch runoff erosion, and/or having a slope that is too steep for the composition material of the embankment.
 Ditch or surface erosion of the slope could also contribute to more rapid slope movements.

-Recommendations: \$ Ballpark Cost
+Recommendations: